dart-lang/site-www/src/codelabs/dart-cheatsheet.md

 ## Redirecting constructors

-Sometimes a constructor’s only purpose is to redirect to another constructor in the same class.
+Sometimes a constructor's only purpose is to redirect to another constructor in the same class.
-A redirecting constructor’s body is empty, with the constructor call appearing after a colon (`:`).
+A redirecting constructor's body is empty, with the constructor call appearing after a colon (`:`).

 <?code-excerpt "misc/lib/cheatsheet/redirecting_constructors.dart (redirecting-constructors)"?>